m-kupiec/compendium-javascript/README.md

 ##### Basic Usage

-Callback function is passed as an argument to the function that has asynchronous code:
+A callback function is passed as an argument to the function that has asynchronous code:

 ```js
 function asyncF(string, callback) {